 By law, the Electoral Registration Officer is required to undertake an Annual Canvass of all households in the borough every year to check that the information on the electoral register is as accurate and up to date as possible.
-It is a legal requirement for residents to confirm details relating to their property.
+If requested, it is a legal requirement for residents to confirm details relating to their property.

 Look out for your Household Enquiry Form

-The Household Enquiry Form allows residents to inform the electoral services office about:
+The HEF allows residents to inform the Barnet Electoral Services office about:

 - electors who are no longer live in the property

 - new residents at the address